wutsi/wutsi.github.io/learnings/2020/05/coming-soon/README.md

 ## Next Steps
 - Launch the site with the current articles available.
 - Enable Google One-Tap to get users signin
+- Find a strategy to get more fans to FB page